RavanM2003/Tic-Tac-Toe/README.md

 ## Clone the repository:
     git clone https://github.com/RavanM2003/Tic-Tac-Toe.git

-## Navigate to the project directory:
-    cd tic-tac-toe
 ## Usage
 - Open the index.html file in any web browser.
 - Click on any cell to make your move.